Skip to content

 • /v1/check/token: Check workspace Token information

-The key __dataway_api does not need to be configured in the global_customer_keys of the datakit.conf.
-Dataway will default to using this as a diversion Key, and use the current request's API route as its value.
-That is to say, for a certain API:
+Here, the key __dataway_api does not need to be configured in the global_customer_keys in datakit.conf.
+Dataway defaults this as a diversion Key, using the current request's API route as its value.
+That is, for a certain API:

 X-Global-Tags: cluster=cluster_A,app=math

-The final diversion effect it participates in is the same as the following:
+Its final diversion effect is the same as the following:

 X-Global-Tags: cluster=cluster_A,app=math,__dataway_api=/v1/write/metrics

-So, we can directly use the __dataway_api KV pair in the Sink rules for matching.
-This also reminds us that in this special rule, do not include other important data upload APIs, such as the /v1/write/...
-API routes, otherwise, which workspace the data will ultimately fall into is undefined.
+Therefore, we can directly use the KV pair __dataway_api in the Sink rule for matching.
+This also reminds us that in this special rule, do not include other important data upload APIs, such as /v1/write/... interfaces, otherwise, the space where the data eventually lands is undefined.

 Feedback